GalSagie/GalSagie.github.io/_posts/2015-12-28-dragonflow-security-groups.md

 rules/groups require a complicated process or re-compiling the rules to iptable chains pipeline and rules.(Something that sometimes require re-compilation of the entire pipeline)

+Neutron reference implementation issue these security group changes using CLI iptables commands, which makes large updates slow at the L2 agent.

 Even with flow based solutions, the problem still exists as the flows usually have matching fields for the VM ports in the group (either by id, or by L2/L3 headers and network id) in order to comply with the above requirement.